When we can't simplify a number to remove a square root (or cube root etc) then it is a surd.

 Well around 820 AD al-Khwarizmi (the Persian guy who we get the name "Algorithm" from) called irrational numbers "'inaudible" ... this was later translated to the Latin surdus ("deaf" or "mute")

-- If it is a root and irrational, it is a surd.
+- When it is a root and irrational, it is a surd.

 - But not all roots are surds.